section-engineering-education/engineering-education/articles/github-actions/index.md

 ### Continuous Deployment
 Once you have a valid pull request and when we merge that code into the master branch, we also want to deploy the app to our customers.
 [Continuous deployment](https://www.atlassian.com/continuous-delivery/continuous-deployment) is about pushing that code out to the customer.
 If your website is hosted on Github, then you can use the `github-pages` action.
-However, if a third-party provider hosts your app, then they provide an [SFTP](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server) option to upload the site data.
+However, if a third-party provider hosts your app, then they provide options like [SFTP](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server), [FTP](https://github.com/marketplace/actions/ftp-deploy), [SSH](https://github.com/marketplace/actions/ssh-deploy) .
 This is fine when we are doing it manually but not so easy when we are using a CD tool.
-We will have to share a secret token with GitHub.
-I will show how to deploy to [firebase](http://firebase.google.com/).
+We will have to share a secret token with GitHub for CD process.
+We will see how to deploy to [firebase](http://firebase.google.com/).

     firebase init
     firebase deploy --only-hosting